linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 # Example 14.1 Accrued Interest

 Suppose that the coupon rate is 8\%.
-Then the annual coupon is $80 and the semiannual coupon payment is $40.
+Then the annual coupon is \$80 and the semiannual coupon payment is \$40.
 Because 30 days have passed since the last coupon payment, the accrued interest on the bond is $40 × (30/182) = $6.59.
-If the quoted price of the bond is $990, then the invoice price will be $990 + $6.59 = $996.59.
+If the quoted price of the bond is \$990, then the invoice price will be $990 + $6.59 = \$996.59.

-The practice of quoting bond prices net of accrued interest explains why the price of a maturing bond is listed at  $1,000 rather than$ 1,000 plus one coupon payment.
-A purchaser of an 8\% coupon bond one day before the bond's maturity would receive $1,040 (par value plus semiannual interest) on the following day and so should be willing to pay $1,040.
+The practice of quoting bond prices net of accrued interest explains why the price of a maturing bond is listed at  \$1,000 rather than\$ 1,000 plus one coupon payment.
+A purchaser of an 8\% coupon bond one day before the bond's maturity would receive \$1,040 (par value plus semiannual interest) on the following day and so should be willing to pay $1,040.
 But $40 of that payment constitutes the accrued interest for the preceding half-year period.
-The bond price is quoted net of accrued interest in the financial pages and thus appears as $1,000.[2]
+The bond price is quoted net of accrued interest in the financial pages and thus appears as \$1,000.[2]

 # Corporate Bonds